 - You can eat the falafel like that or put them in a pan with a little oil for re-heating when you need them.
 They freeze very well, so you will have a nice stash of homemade falafel in your freezer, which is super convenient ;)

-Should you decide to give this falafel recipe a try I’d love to hear how it went!
-Write me a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
+Did you try the recipe?
+Leave a comment or post a picture on instagram, use the hashtag #elephantasticvegan and tag me via @elephantasticvegan to make sure I’ll see it ^.^ I love to see all your lovely creations!
 Thanks! <3